Close Menu

 External Link Penalties

-To avoid reduced visibility, many creators:
+To avoid this limitation, many creators:

-• Put links in replies
+• Place links in replies

-• Use threads instead of blog links
+• Use threads instead of direct links

-• Publish directly on X Articles
+• Publish content directly on X

 • Focus on native content formats